RyPoints/PhilosophersStone/README.md

 5. Construct this square using compass and straightedge techniques.

 The accuracy of this method would be quite high, likely within the limits of human visual precision for most practical purposes.
-The code shows that this approach yields a very close approximation to the actual area of the circle (and thus, the side length of the square that would perfectly "square the circle").
+The code shows that this approach yields a very close approximation to the actual area of the circle.